Museum LDV consists of a

 The approach taken by the Custodian of the museum is to take a step-by-step approach both

 with regard to exhibiting artworks in the museum and including these on the present web

 site; and also, as it concerns the development over time of said web site.

-generation to generation of the Kulenovic family.
+generation to generation.
 Since the museum is a wholly private

 establishment, it is totally financed out of private means, which, again, necessitates a

 step-by-step approach towards expanding the exhibition and advancing the process of